 Lost a pet??!
 10 actions you can take NOW:

-8. Consider posting information about your lost pet on social media, like Next Door and Facebook.
-The post should include your city & closest cross streets, photo, and how to best contact you.
+- Consider posting information about your lost pet on social media, like Next Door and Facebook.
+The post should include your city & closest cross streets, photo of pet, and how to best contact you.
+Absolutely do NOT put your phone number on a social media post, because you will be contacted by scammers claiming to have found your pet.
+Do not send them money; educate yourself about scams.

 If your pet is found but does not have a pet license, you will need to apply for one prior to retrieval.